ABCD-STUDY/FIONASITE/readme.md

-  "DICOMAETITLE": "<Application Entity Title of this system <site>FIONA>", "SCANNERIP": "<IP of the scanner console sending DICOM data>", "SCANNERPORT": "<Port on the scanner console receiving findscu/storescu messages (4006)>", "SCANNERAETITLE": <Application Entity Title of the scanner console>", "MPPSPORT": "<Multiple Performed Procedure Steps port number on this system (4007)>", "SERVERUSER": "<Name of the user account on the DAIC server system>", "DAICSERVER": "137.110.181.166",
+  "DICOMAETITLE": "<Application Entity Title of this system <site>FIONA>", "SCANNERIP": "<IP of the scanner console sending DICOM data>", "SCANNERPORT": "<Port on the scanner console receiving findscu/storescu messages (4006)>", "SCANNERAETITLE": "<Application Entity Title of the scanner console>", "MPPSPORT": "<Multiple Performed Procedure Steps port number on this system (4007)>", "SERVERUSER": "<Name of the user account on the DAIC server system>", "DAICSERVER": "137.110.181.166",